Differentially Private Attention Computation: INTRODUCTION

 Following from the setting of work \cite{dms23}, we consider the symmetric attention approximation problem where we treat $Q= K$ and ignore the effect of $V$.
 The formal formulation is \begin{definition} Given $X \in \R^{n \times d}$, the goal is to find some $Y \in \R^{n \times m}$ such that

 where $\| \cdot \|$ is some certain norm and $D(X X^\top ) = \diag( \exp(XX^\top) \cdot {\bf 1}_n )$. \end{definition}

-It is crucial to consider privacy in attention computation, as attention mechanisms require encoding and decoding of input data, which may contain sensitive personal information or trade secrets.
-This sensitive information could potentially be exposed through the attention weights in the model.
-Specifically, if sensitive information such as personal identifying information or trade secrets are included in the computation of attention weights, this information could potentially be exposed if the model weights are compromised.
-As such, our research will specifically concentrate on addressing privacy and security issues in the application of static computation for attention, which is a critical component in large language models.

-In the recent work by Vyas, Kakade and Barak \cite{vkb23}, they choose the angle of near access-freeness to study the privacy concerns in LLMs.
-In this work, we use the differential privacy notation which is a common concept in graduate school textbook, the formal definition of differential privacy can be written as follows.
+One recent work \cite{vkb23} choose the angle of near access-freeness to study the privacy concerns in LLMs.
+However, in this work, we use the differential privacy concept \cite{dr14}, and the formal definition of differential privacy can be written as follows.

 \begin{definition}[Differential Privacy~\cite{dmns06,dkm+06}] A randomized mechanism ${\cal M}$ is $(\epsilon,\delta)$-differentially private if for any event ${\cal O}\in \mathrm{Range}({\cal M})$ and for any pair of neighboring databases $S, S'$ that differ in a single data element, one has